meet our team

 Her favourite thing to do is visit the Theatre whenever she can and also practise her creativity through drawing and painting.
 Jenny has recently completed the Couch to 5K challenge and would love to aim to run a half marathon in the future.

 Rosie is a director, theatre maker and workshop leader originally from the Scottish Highlands who has been passionate about the performing arts since childhood.
 She graduated from East 15 Acting school's BA Acting and Community Theatre in 2014 with a first class honours and since then has worked extensively within the community arts sector including joining the HIT team as a workshop leader in 2016.

 Rosie has recently returned to Hertfordshire from a year abroad in Toronto, Canada.
 During her time there she worked with Ahuri Theatre, Young People's Theatre and Soulpepper to help promote disability inclusion and visibility within the arts.

-Lucy Smart, Project Assistant
+Lucy Smart, Workshop Practitioner

 Lucy graduated in 2019 from The Royal Central School of Speech and Drama where she studied BA (hons) Drama, Applied Theatre and Education.
 She has been a part of theatre performances and workshops in many different community settings such as libraries, nurseries, schools and hospitals.

 Her passion for community theatre continued to grow when she volunteered with theatre companies such as Blink Dance Theatre and Access All Areas who both specialise in Inclusive theatre practice.
 Lucy was fortunate enough to become a Creative Partner on Royal Central’s and Access All Areas’ collaborative Performance Making Diploma where she supported adults with learning disabilities throughout their studies.
 She also worked alongside her degree as a Performing Arts Teacher in early years.
 Now that her studies are complete Lucy is looking forward to working in the arts and being creative everyday!